FAQs

 11. Is RODi HR compatible with our HRIS system?

-We can integrate RODi HR with your HRIS system.
 This allows us to take a bi-weekly feed from your HRIS system and capture:

 • New starts